-How to Get the Most Out of Italian Movies on Netflix
+How to Get the Most Out of Italian Movies on Netflix in 2021

 Using Italian movies is one of the most effective—and the most fun!—ways to improve your Italian.

 It exposes you to the real language as spoken by natives.
-While movies are scripted, they tend to use language that’s less formal (and more commonly-used) than the Italian language a learner is exposed to in a course or textbook.
+While movies are scripted, they tend to use language that’s less formal (and more commonly used) than the Italian language a learner is exposed to in a course or textbook.

 Italian movies can also help you pick up slang, tune in to the fast pace of the language and get acquainted with the many dialects of Italian.

 To use Italian movies to help you improve your Italian, I recommend following this simple, three-step strategy.
 This process allows you to really, truly understand every scene in any Italian movie you discover on Netflix, and it’s even able to improve your Italian speaking, reading and listening skills all at once.